-Short-term radon test kits are not accurate enough for big decisions.
-Long-term test kits provide a better picture of the real radon level in a home.
+Short-term radon test kits are not accurate enough for big decisions about radon mitigation.
+Repeat the tests or use a long-term test kit to provide a better picture of the real radon level in your home.

 Radon Levels Fluctuate Wildly

 During a single day, the concentration of radon gas in indoor air varies widely and may easily double or triple.
 Moreover, it fluctuates greatly from day to day, week to week, and season to season.

 Radon gas is drawn from the ground into homes by differences in concentration, air pressure, and temperature.
 This force largely depends on the weather and ground conditions outdoors.
 The indoor radon level is thus affected by barometric pressure, strong winds, rain-soaked ground, snow cover, the season, heating and A/C systems, house construction, open windows, etc.

 Short-term radon detectors (2 to 7 days) provide just a snapshot of a widely fluctuating value.
 They do not provide an accurate estimate of the average radon concentration in the home.

 Radon Test Results vs. Reality

 The chart (click to enlarge!) compares short-term and long-term radon test results in a house during a period of two years (courtesy of St. John’s University, MN).

 The house has a somewhat elevated radon level above the U.S. EPA’s “Action Limit” of 4 pCi/L as revealed by the two year-long measurements.
 It should be repaired.